-In the prior year, impairment losses of \$1,156,000 were recognised on loans to a subsidiary.
+In the current year, impairment losses of \$1,538,000 and \$580,000 were recognised on the cost of investment in subsidiaries and on loans to a subsidiary respectively.
 The impairment losses recognised were determined based on the estimated fair value of the respective net assets at the reporting date (i.e. fair value less cost to sell of the subsidiaries).
-The net assets of these subsidiaries comprise mainly short-term assets, short-term liabilities and financial assets measured at fair value.
+The net assets of these subsidiaries comprise mainly short-term assets, short-term liabilities and insignificant non-financial assets.

-5 Subsidiaries (cont'd)
+Subsidiaries (cont'd) 5